lextoumbourou/notes/public/permanent/test coverage metrics.md

 date: 2021-03-24 00:00
 modified: 2021-05-27 00:00
 tags:
-  - AutomatedTesting
+  - Automated Testing
-summary: How much of our code base is covered by our tests?
+summary: "Metrics that answer the question : how much of our code is executed by our tests?"
 ---

-How much of our code base is covered by our tests?
+Test coverage metrics answer the question: how much of our code is executed by our tests?

 2 main metrics: